ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SolManToSymbioSync.md

 If the sub process reference doesn have a link to a concrete diagram, or it has more diagram attached but no default one the sub process will be synced like an interface ( empty placeholder).
 If the conditions are met the sub process reference will be synced like a sub process reference shape.
 ## Process of synchronization
-To synchronize the structure from Solution Manager to Symbio go to processes-> architecture and click on the SAP button.
+To synchronize the structure from SAP Solution Manage to Symbio go to processes-> architecture and click on the SAP button.
 Click on the "Synchronize best practice package" button.
 ![Test](media/SolManSymbio1.png)

 A dialog will open.